What is your favorite part of December Nights? Comment below or let us know on Facebook /NBCSanDiego.

 American fare will be offered at a number of other spots including the hamburgers and hot dogs served up at the San Diego Hall of Champions Sports Museum.

 If you're looking for free parking, it's limited to the San Diego Zoo parking lot.
-There will also be parking offered at $20 per vehicle at the Village Place and Inspiration Point lots.
+There will also be parking offered at $20 per vehicle at the Natural History Museum, South Carousel and Inspiration Point lots.

 Free parking for people with disabilities is available in the Federal and Space Theater lots.

-You're best bet may be to park at City College for free or PETCO Park for $5 per vehicle and hop on the free shuttle
+You're best bet may be to park at City College for free or PETCO Park for $3 to $5 per vehicle and hop on the free shuttle.